Shakespeare Garden

 Cost: Free

-Best time to go: Spring and early summer when the garden is in peak bloom.
+When to go: Spring and early summer for peak bloom.
 Weekday mornings for solitude.

-What to know: Easy to walk past.
+What to know: The garden is unmarked from the main path.
 Look for the brick entrance and low stone walls near the Academy of Sciences.
-The garden is unlabeled from the main path, so you need to know where to look.

 Getting There